 Connection: keep-alive

-This indicates that the GS1 Digital Link for the Thng is in good working order.
-You can obtain a QR code of this link from the EVRYTHNG Dashboard, or encode the full URL into a QR code using your own preferred generator.
+This result indicates that the GS1 Digital Link for the Thng is in good working order.
+You can get a QR code for this link from the EVRYTHNG Dashboard, or encode the full URL into a QR code using your preferred generator.

 Conclusion

-for the Thngs and the orders themselves include the ability to extend with additional identifiers
+This section showed three of the most common use cases of the ADI Orders API, but more can be catered for—the metadata for the Thngs and orders include the ability to extend with additional identifiers and customFields.

-Read the ADI Orders API Reference page for all the detailed information on ADI order creation and the different options available.
+For detailed information on ADI order creation and the different options available, read the ADI Orders API Reference page.